 Over many years a frequent performer at the Edinburgh Festival Fringe in revues, chat shows, radio and TV programmes, Clive Anderson took his first solo show Me, Macbeth & I to the fringe in 2019 to critical acclaim and a sold out run.
-Now he takes the show on the road in his debut tour across the UK resuming in February 2021.
+2023 will see Clive take to the road with the second leg of the touring version of the show as detailed below.

 It’s a one-man stage show guaranteed to be funnier than Shakespeare’s greatest tragedy, more historically accurate than 24 hours of fake news, less divisive than Brexit, Scottish Independence and Donald Trump put together